bweissinger/steam-reporter/README.md

 Creates a mysql database of your steam market transactions through the parsing of steam emails.

+Steam-reporter will only work for American steam users, or those using steam in English with USD ($) currency settings.

 # Installation

+## Using pip
+Currently steam-reporter must be installed with pip from a local directory.
+Clone the repository and run `pip install path/to/repo`

 ## Setup of config file
 You must create a config file with your specific email settings.
 You can copy the default config to your preferred location.